-The Company's research has been or is being funded in part by Small Business Innovation Research or National Institutes of Health grants.
-As a result of such funding, the United States Government has or will have certain rights in the inventions developed with the funding.
+The Company's research has been funded in part by SBIR or NIH grants.
+As a result of such funding, the United States Government has certain rights in the inventions developed with the funding.
 These rights include a non-exclusive, paid-up, worldwide license under such inventions for any governmental purpose.
 In addition, the government has the right to require the Company to grant an exclusive license under any of such inventions to a third party if the government determines that (i) adequate steps have not been taken to commercialize such inventions, (ii) such action is necessary to meet public health or safety needs or (iii) such action is necessary to meet requirements for public use under federal regulation.
 Federal law requires that any exclusive licensor of an invention that was partially funded by federal grants (which is the case with the subject matter of certain patents issued in the Company's name) agree that it will not grant exclusive rights to use or sell the invention in the United States unless the grantee agrees that any products embodying the invention will be manufactured substantially in the United States, although such requirement is subject to a discretionary waiver by the government.
 It is not expected that the government will exercise any such rights.